// SerpApi Alternative

 Flip the Switch

 Once the output checks out, swap the endpoint in production and retire your SerpApi plan.
-Since credits never expire, there's no rush to burn down a balance — you start saving from the very first request.
+The live catalog makes plan limits clear before you migrate.

 // The Bigger Picture